Skip to main content

 Payments

-Core Forms 4.1 introduces payment-required forms.
-Pick a provider, set an amount, and the form will redirect submitters to a secure hosted checkout on submit.
+Core Forms 4.1 introduced payment-required forms, and 4.4 expands them.
+Pick a provider, set an amount, and the form either redirects submitters to a secure hosted checkout on submit or — with Stripe — collects payment inline on the page.
 The submission stays in pending_payment status until the provider posts a webhook back confirming the charge — at that point the normal form actions (email notifications, Mailchimp, webhooks, etc.) fire.

 Supported providers